Characterisations of Sobolev spaces and constant functions over metric spaces: How to recognise constants

-Under the additional assumption of {\em lower dimension} $d$ as in \eqref{eq:dD} (which turns out to be natural in view of the applications in \cite{Hyt:Sp}), we also obtain a constancy criterion in terms of these norms as a quick corollary:
+Under the additional assumption of {\em lower dimension} $d$ as in Definition \ref{def:dims} we also obtain the following variant of the constancy criterion, which turns out to be natural in view of the commutator applications in \cite{Hyt:Sp}.